Microsoft Platform (Range 7.0.0.x)

 By default, the column Name will contain the name of the adapter as retrieved by WMI.
 However, in some cases, the connector may not be able to retrieve the name.

-• The Process page lists all the current processes run by the monitored server (similar to the Task Manager tool available in any Microsoft Windows OS).
-The connector will remove any process from the table that is no longer running in the monitored server.
-This page has two subpages:
+The Process page lists all the current processes run by the monitored server (similar to the Task Manager tool available in any Microsoft Windows OS).
+This page has two tables:

-• Monitoring processes that are no longer running on the monitored server.
+Monitoring processes that are no longer running on the monitored server.
 By default, this table is empty.
-You can right-click in the table to add or remove specific processes via the context menu.
-If a process is not running on the monitored server, the column Count will be set to 0.
+To add a specific process, right-click in the Process Instances table and select the option Validate process.
+If the selected process is no longer running on the monitored server, the column Count will be set to 0.

 Note